M-Faheem1/React-Hooks/README.md

 * Only call hooks from react functions
 * Call them from within react functional Components and not just only regular javascript function

+UseEffect

+* This Hook will let you perform sideeffect in functional components
+* This is a close replacement to component DidMount, componennt DidUpdate, component WillUnmount